rhettchase/code-301-city-explorer/README.md

-# City Explorer
+# City Explorer Front-End

 **Author**: Rhett Chase

-**Version**: 1.0.1
+**Version**: 2.0.0
 <!-- (increment the patch/fix version number if you make more commits past your first submission) -->

 ## Overview

-The City Explorer application uses a form to capture user input of `city` to return the city's latitude, longitude, and a map of the city.
+The City Explorer application uses a form to capture user input of `city` to return the city's latitude, longitude, a map of the city, the city's forecast, and movies that contain the city's name.
 The app also shares information on any error if the application is unable to render a result.
 The user can use this message if something goes wrong so they know they need to make any changes or try again in a different manner.

 ![Data Flow](src/assets/data-flow.png)
 [Deployed Site](https://city-explorer-rhett.netlify.app)

 ## Getting Started

-Run the following dependencies
+The deployed site will run "as is" with no need to install additional dependencies.
+The front-end is hosted on Nelify with installed environment variable for the LocationIQ API.
+The back-end is hosted on a custom API server, which provides data for the City Explorer front-end application.

+### Install/Confirm Dependencies for Development Use

-- procure a `LocationIQ` Procure a LocationIQ API Access Tokens.
+- Procure a `LocationIQ` API Access Tokens.
 View, then Update the existing API token
 - Create an `.env` file: Your API key goes here for local development.
 Make sure this file is in your `.gitignore`.
-- Add your deployed Netlify app url as an HTTP Referrer to your API token settings.
+- Add your deployed Netlify app url and your `localhost` as an HTTP Referrer to your API token settings on LocationIQ
-- Also add `localhost` while testing from your development environment.
 - Ensure dependencies are installed by running them with npm commands: Axios and Bootstrap

 ## Architecture